matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 The job of this proposal is to reduce the number of potential states in which the system can find itself in to a minimum.
 The cases that are removed:

 - Need to be able to migrate to a chain that has contracts from a different protocol version
-- Need to be able for STM to support migration of chains with different versions.
+- Need to be able for CTM to support migration of chains with different versions.
 Only `bridgeRecoverFailedTransfer` has to be supported for all the versions, but its logic is very trivial.

 The reason why we can not conduct “active” upgrades everywhere on both L1 and L2 part is that for the settlement layer we need to write the new protocol upgrade tx, while NOT allowing to override it.
 On other hand, for the “inactive” chain contracts, we need to ignore the upgrade transaction.

 # Forcing “active chain upgrade”

 For L1-based chains, forcing those upgrades will work exactly same as before.
-Just during `commitBatches` the STM double checks that the protocol version is up to date.
+Just during `commitBatches` the CTM double checks that the protocol version is up to date.

-The admin of the STM (GW) will call the STM (GW) with the new protocol version’s data.
+The admin of the CTM (GW) will call the CTM (GW) with the new protocol version’s data.
 This transaction should not fail, but even if it does fail, we should be able to just re-try.
 For now, the GW operator will be trusted to not be malicious

 ### Case of malicious Gateway operator

-In the future, malicious Gateway operator may try to exploit a known vulnerability in an STM.
+In the future, malicious Gateway operator may try to exploit a known vulnerability in an CTM.

 The recommended approach here is the following:

-- Admin of the STM (GW) will firstly commit to the upgrade (for example, preemptively freeze all the chains).
+- Admin of the CTM (GW) will firstly commit to the upgrade (for example, preemptively freeze all the chains).
-- Once the chains are frozen, it can use L1→L2 communication to pass the new protocol upgrade to STM.
+- Once the chains are frozen, it can use L1→L2 communication to pass the new protocol upgrade to CTM.

 > The approach above basically states that “if operator is censoring, we’ll be able to use standard censorship-resistance mechanism of a chain to bypass it”.
 The freezing part is just a way to not tell to the world the issue before all chains are safe from exploits.

-It is the responsibility of the STM to ensure that all the supported settlement layers are trusted enough to uphold to the above protocol.
+It is the responsibility of the CTM to ensure that all the supported settlement layers are trusted enough to uphold to the above protocol.
 Using any sort of Validiums will be especially discouraged, since in theory those could get frozen forever without any true censorship resistance mechanisms.

 Also, note that the freezing period should be long enough to ensure that censorship resistance mechanisms have enough time to kick in
 >